iiasa/Condor_run_R/configuring.md

 When `GDX_OUTPUT_DIR` is set and does not exist it will be created unless `GET_GDX_OUTPUT` is `FALSE`.

-Supports `{}` expansion, you can for example use `gdx/{LABEL}` to receive the GDX output files in subdirectories named by the label of the run.
-This helps to keep the output of different runs separate.

 ### GDX_OUTPUT_DIR_SUBMIT

 Default value: `NULL`

 Directory on the submit machine into where GDX job output files are transferred.
 Can also be an absolute path.
 Excluded from bundle.
 When set to `NULL`, [`GDX_OUTPUT_DIR`](#gdx_output_dir) will be used instead.

+When set and when the directory does not exist, the directory will be created if `GET_GDX_OUTPUT` is `TRUE`.
+If the directory is comprised of multiple path elements, the subdirectories will be created recursively.

+Supports `{}` expansion, you can for example use `gdx/{LABEL}` to receive the GDX output files in subdirectories named by the label of the run.
+This helps to keep the output of different runs separate.

 ### GDX_OUTPUT_FILE